serverless-components/tencent-examples/customer-feedback-form/README.md

 # customer feedback app

-This is a template of serverless fullstack application.
-It aims to be the simplest possible way to build a serverless fullstack application, including a Vue.js application on the front-end bundled with Parcel and back-end API using postgresql.
+This is a template of a typical customer feedback full-stack app coupled with database.
+When the customer submits the feedback form on the website, the information is stored in a postgresql database and is also sent by email to the merchant via nodemailer module built as a Serverless Cloud Function.

 This template includes: